Ahoy, Swashbucklers!

 2020–Present: Digital Necromancy Circuit benders like us raise these electronic spirits from their watery graves, turning their perfect anti-skip systems into instruments of beautiful chaos.
 What was once protection becomes our weapon of choice for sonic exploration.

 Ready to set sail, Captain?
 Your digital crew of 100 broken Discmen awaits your command.
-Chart your course through these six treacherous waters and discover what happens when skip protection becomes skip perfection.
+Chart your course through these eight treacherous waters and discover what happens when skip protection becomes skip perfection.